home-assistant/home-assistant.io/source/_integrations/onetracker.markdown

 ha_integration_type: integration
 ---

-The `OneTracker` platform allows one to track deliveries by [OneTracker](https://onetracker.app), a service that supports 490+ couriers worldwide.
+The OneTracker integration allows one to track deliveries by [OneTracker](https://onetracker.app), a service that supports 490+ couriers worldwide.
 To use the tracking API functionality, the Essentials plan is required.
 This plan includes 100 shipments per month.
 There are various paid-for tiers after that.

 The sensor value shows the number of packages that are not in `Delivered` state.
 As attributes are the number of packages per status.